 The are various Council owned public parking locations available in Rangiora's Town Centre.
 There is unrestricted on-street parking available close to the town centre and the Town Hall.

-When attending a show or movie at Town Hall Cinemas, please do not park in the private businesses car parks.
+When attending a show or movie at Town Hall Cinemas, please do not park in the private businesses car parks across the road.

-There are two off-street public car parks in the Kaiapoi Town Centre.
-The Hansen's Mall car park on the corner of Williams Street and Charles Street is temporary, and has been made available until the site is redeveloped by its owners.
-The second car park is behind Ruataniwha Kaiapoi Civic Centre.
+An off-street public car park is located behind Ruataniwha Kaiapoi Civic Centre.
 Access is off Raven Quay or Hilton Street.
-A time limit of 120 minutes applies in both of these car parks.
+A time limit of 120 minutes applies in this car park.

 The fine for exceeding the time limit currently varies between $12 and $57 depending on the length of time.
 Other infringement fines vary according to the offence.